-The ADA Hearing Committee is responsible for hearing all ADA complaints submitted by students or employees.
-The Committee is composed of three students, two faculty members and two administrator/staff members.
-The two faculty members who serve on the Committee shall be appointed by the Faculty Senate at the beginning of the academic year and shall serve for the entire fiscal year (September 1 - August 31).
-One of the faculty members or administrator/staff members shall serve as Chair of the Committee.
+The ADA Hearing Committee is responsible for hearing all ADA complaints submitted by students, visitors or employees.
+The Committee is composed of one (1) faculty member, one (1) administrator or staff member, and one (1) representative from the Student Health Center.
+The Committee shall be appointed by the President.
+Either the faculty member or the administrator or staff member shall serve as Chair of the Committee.